Get Involved in the NCDD Community

-Our most active list – the main NCDD Discussion list – has over 1,150 subscribers as of January 2011, and is a source for advice and inspiration to many in the field.
-We also run regional lists, interest-based lists and lists for NCDD working groups.
+Our most active listserv – the NCDD Discussion list – has over 1,400 subscribers as of June 2013, and is a source for advice and inspiration to many in the field.
+We also run regional lists, interest-based lists, a jobs list and lists for NCDD working groups.
 Learn more about all our discussion lists and subscribe!

-We also run several announcement lists (not two-way discussion lists) – including the NCDD Updates list.
-NCDD’s monthly updates keep over 22,000 people informed about opportunities and goings-on in the world of dialogue & deliberation, and many people find them to be valuable and inspiring (subscribe at www.ncdd.org/updates).
-We run another announcement list for NCDD members only, and a third for those interested in staying updated on NCDD events (send a blank email to NCDD-Conference-Updatesemail@example.com to subscribe).
+We also run several one-way announcement lists, including the NCDD Updates list.
+NCDD’s monthly updates keep over 32,000 people informed about opportunities and goings-on in the world of dialogue & deliberation, and many people find them to be valuable and inspiring (subscribe at www.ncdd.org/updates).
+We run another announcement list for NCDD members only, and a third for those interested in staying updated on NCDD events (send a blank email to NCDD-Conference-Updatesfirstname.lastname@example.org to subscribe).

-Since 2004, the NCDD news blog has kept thousands updated on news and opportunities in dialogue and deliberation.
-With new posts added every couple days, NCDD’s blog is one of the best places online to stay informed about upcoming events, news about programs, and educational and training opportunities in intergroup dialogue, deliberative democracy, conflict resolution, and public engagement.
+The NCDD blog has kept thousands updated on news and opportunities in dialogue and deliberation since 2004 (back when we had to explain what a “blog” actually was!).
+With new posts added every couple days, NCDD’s blog is one of the best places to stay informed about upcoming events, news about programs, and educational and training opportunities in intergroup dialogue, deliberative democracy, conflict resolution, and public engagement.

-Participate by adding comments to any post or by submitting news directly to the blog for review and posting at www.ncdd.org/submit or emailing your ideas to firstname.lastname@example.org (note: posts from NCDD members get priority).
-Keep your submissions as brief as possible (2 to 4 paragraphs is best), easy to cut-and-paste (no PDFs or charts please), and include a link where people can find more details.
+Participate by adding comments to any post.
+NCDD members are encouraged to use the form at www.ncdd.org/submit to submit news for review and posting to the blog.
+Keep your submissions as brief as possible (2 to 4 paragraphs is best) and include a link where people can find more details.

 NCDD Resource Center

 Find it at www.ncdd.org/rc, or click on “resources” at the top of any page on the site.
-You can use the search field, post categories and tags or sidebar navigation options to hone in.
+You can use the search field, categories, tags or sidebar navigation options to hone in.
 We especially recommend you use the “I’m Looking For…” sidebar box that lets you cross-search categories and tags.